alotoftype/frontend-take-home/README.md

 - The sidebar component hasn’t been styled much, this is a task for you
 - Implement inline validation for form elements based on their input type
 - Implement page-level validation for each of the steps; a user shouldn’t be able to go to step two if step one has invalid data
-- Build an auto complete input field to be used for street addresses (refer to the one we have on our live [preapproval flow][preapp]); add at least one story in Storybook for it and at least one test
+- Build an auto complete input field to be used for street addresses (refer to the one we have on our live [pre-approval flow][preapp]); add at least one story in Storybook for it and at least one test
 - There are a few missing steps for “Pre-approval”, you’ll have to implement them
 - There is already a “success” page built; it’s available at `/approved`
 - There is a broken test, you should fix it